Marine-microbial-macroecology/ode-parameter-estimation/docs/index.md

 * What is a good way to refer to files relative to the path of the current file or project?
 I've used absolute paths in these files, which seems like a terrible idea
 * What optimizer am I using with scikit_optim, ADAM ?
 Should I be doing something else?
 * What is a good way to cope with defining an error/RMSE function with: one variable very close to 0 for most but not all observations, one variable lognormal, and one variable normally distributed?

+And some other questions!

+* Math shows up fine in HTML, but is not formatted in md / github pages